 In a 2017 study, scientists stated the keto diet “is an established form of treatment for both pediatric and adult patients with intractable epilepsy.”
 The goal of the diet, as treatment, was to put the body into a ketogenic state, also called “ketosis.”

 Usually when you eat food — particularly carbohydrates — the body transforms it into glucose the cells then use for energy.
 If the body doesn’t have enough glucose, it turns to stored fat for energy instead.
-As it burns this stored fat, it creates acids called “ketones” as byproducts.
+Moreover, as it burns this stored fat, it creates acids called “ketones” as byproducts.
 When this happens, it’s called “ketosis” and is a normal metabolic process that occurs when the body lacks the glucose it needs to maintain its regular activities.

 Researchers found decades ago that a higher level of ketones in the blood — as well as another byproduct called “decanoic acid” — can reduce seizures in some people effectively.
 Ketosis can also be dangerous, however.
 So, usually, people with epilepsy who go on the diet are kept under strict medical supervision.

 If, while on the diet, the level of ketones increases too much, the blood can become too acidic, and this can lead to a potentially dangerous condition known as “ketoacidosis.”
-The most common cause of this condition is diabetes.
+Moreover, the most common cause of this condition is diabetes.
 If the body doesn’t have enough of the hormone insulin to metabolize glucose, it turns to fat for energy instead and may produce an unhealthy amount of ketones.

 Other conditions like alcoholism, starvation and diets like the keto diet can also lead to ketoacidosis.
 In 2015, for example, researchers reported on a case of a healthy, nondiabetic 32-year-old woman who developed ketoacidosis after going on a low-carb, high-fat diet.
 She was also breastfeeding at the time and was admitted to the hospital because she was suffering from nausea and vomiting.
 She recovered quickly, but researchers concluded that “ketogenic diets like low-carb, high-fat [diets] may induce ketoacidosis,” adding that lactation could aggravate the condition further or perhaps even trigger it.